 Scott McLemee’s reviews, essays, and interviews have appeared in The New York Times, The Washington Post, The Boston Globe, The Nation, Newsday, Bookforum, The Common Review, New Politics, Socialist Worker, and numerous other publications.

 In 2004, he received the Nona Balakian Citation for Excellence in Reviewing from the National Book Critics Circle.
+He served on the NBCC’s Board of Directors from 2008 until 2011.
 He has given papers or been an invited speaker at meetings of the American Political Science Association, the Cultural Studies Association, the Modern Language Association, and the Kenneth Burke Society.